A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: MARL for Sequential Decision Making in MAIDs

 \section{MARL for Sequential Decision Making in MAIDs}

 We now show how the pre-strategy intervention introduced above is implemented in MARL for sequential decision making.
-We first show that each Markov game can be transformed into one multi-agent influence diagram (MAID).
-We model MARL using team reward Markov games~\cite{littman1994markov}.
-The main idea is establishing a connection that Markov games can be transformed into MAIDs, allowing our framework to apply.
-The formal definition of a Markov game and the detailed process of representing it as an MAID by matching their respective variables are provided in Appendix~\ref{subsec:rendering-markov-games-as-maids}.
-Building on this foundation, the subsequent subsections will extend the MARL interaction paradigms introduced before to Markov games (Section~\ref{subsec:extending-guidance-paradigms-to-markov-games}), discuss the solvability of MARL learning paradigms under these MARL interaction paradigms (Section~\ref{subsec:solvability-of-marl}), and specify how the pre-strategy intervention in Eq.~\eqref{eq:conditional-probability-do} is integrated into generic MARL learning algorithms (Section~\ref{subsec:pre-policy-learning}).
+We model MARL using team reward Markov games~\cite{littman1994markov}, and the team reward is represented as the team utility variable.
+The team utility variable is defined as the total utility variable to identify the preferred Nash equilibrium.
+The main idea is establishing a connection that a team reward Markov game can be transformed into a multi-agent influence diagram (MAID), allowing our framework to apply.
+The formal definition of a team reward Markov game and the detailed process of representing it as an MAID by matching their respective variables are provided in Appendix~\ref{subsec:rendering-markov-games-as-maids}.
+Building on this foundation, the subsequent subsections will extend the MARL interaction paradigms introduced in the previous section to team reward Markov games (Section~\ref{subsec:extending-guidance-paradigms-to-markov-games}), discuss the solvability of MARL learning paradigms under these MARL interaction paradigms (Section~\ref{subsec:solvability-of-marl}), and specify how the pre-strategy intervention in Eq.~\eqref{eq:conditional-probability-do} is integrated into generic MARL algorithms (Section~\ref{subsec:pre-policy-learning}).